tonioni/WinUAE/cputest/readme.txt

 Change log:

+18.01.2020

 - Cycle count validation (Amiga, 68000 only), including exceptions (except bus errors).
 - Interrupt testing (Amiga only, INTREQ bits set one by one, validate correct exception).
 - Multiple test sets can be generated and tested in single step.
 - Stack usage reduced, gzip decompression works with default 4096 byte stack.

+26.01.2020

+- 68010 is now almost fully supported, including loop mode and cycle count verification.
+- Removed most ColdFire instructions from disassembler.
+RTD was not disassembled if 68010.
+Added missing 68060 PCR and BUSCR control registers.
+- Fixed ahist overflow when generating MOVEM with more than 1 SR flag combination.
+- Some instructions (for example TRAP) had wrong expected cycle count if instruction generated any non-trace exception and also trace exception.
+- added -skipexcccr parameter.
+Skip CCR check if instruction generates bus, address, divide by zero or CHK exception.
+- added -skipmem (ignore memory write mismatches) -skipreg (ignore register mismatched) -skipccr (ignored CCR mismatch) parameters.